woodville2023/learn-spring/README.md

 Database
 --
-    Modify pom.xml to use the required jdbc drier
+    Modify pom.xml to use the required jdbc driver
     If using different database replace properties
     in project_home/src/main/resources/application.properties
 ```